Aerodynamic Modeling

 Include Vortex Stretching: This option activates vortex stretching, see Vortex Core Desingularization.

-Maximum Vortex Stretching Factor: After the cummulative vortex strain rate has reached a value larger than this factor it is automatically removed from the wake.
+Maximum Vortex Stretching Factor: After the cumulative vortex strain rate has reached a value larger than this factor it is automatically removed from the wake.

 Turbine Gamma Iteration Parameters